woodser/monero-java/README.md

 # Monero Java Library

-This project is an extensive library for interacting with a Monero wallet and daemon in Java using RPC and native bindings to [Monero Core](https://github.com/monero-project/monero).
+This project is a library for working with a Monero wallet and daemon in Java using RPC and JNI bindings to [Monero Core](https://github.com/monero-project/monero).

-In addition, this project offers an [API specification](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf) for interacting with a Monero wallet and daemon.
+In addition, this project offers an [API specification](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf) for wallet and daemon methods and types.
 The specification is intended to be intuitive, robust, and for long-term use in the Monero project.

 ## Main Features

+- Manage a Monero daemon over RPC
-- RPC and JNI bindings to Monero Core
+- Manage a Monero wallet over RPC and JNI
+- Object-oriented model with rigorous focus on ease-of-use
 - Fetch and process binary data from the daemon (e.g. raw blocks)
-- Query wallet transactions and outputs by their attributes
+- Query wallet transactions, transfers, and outputs by their attributes
-- Over 250 automated tests
+- Over 250 JUnits
-- Rigorous focus on developer ease-of-use

 ## Sample Code